mattwatts36/DirectFerries/README.md

 ## Logging

-The logging file (`log.txt`) is created under the following location when running the project:
+A log file (`log.txt`) is automatically generated when the application runs.
+Each entry includes a timestamp and the logged message.

+The file is located at:
+`bin\Debug\net6.0\`